belgianmobileid/doc/directIntegration/authentication.md

 ## Securing the exchange of information

-To protect the exchange of sensitive information and ensure the requested information gets issued to a legitimate application and not some other party, the OpenID Connect protocol uses JSON Web Token (JWT) which can be signed and/or encrypted. itsme® supports 2 cryptographic methods to perform the signing and encryption of JWTs :
+To protect the exchange of sensitive information and ensure the requested information gets issued to a legitimate application and not some other party, the OpenID Connect protocol uses JSON Web Token (JWT) which can be signed and/or encrypted. itsme® supports 3 cryptographic methods to perform the signing and encryption of JWTs :

 <ul>
   <li>Asymmetric key pair</li>
   <li>Symmetric key</li>
+  <li>Symmetric key + PKCE</li>
 </ul>

 <aside class="notice">You will have to choose between one of these methods when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.